sap-labs-france/ev-server/README.md

 ### Tests
 **Prerequisite:** The database must contain an admin user.

-* Create a local configuration file located in './test/config/local.json' with the parameters to override like
+* Create a local configuration file located in './test/config/local.json' from the template file './test/config-template.json' with the parameters to override like

         {
           "superadmin": {